-Good news: It is not an allergic reaction to your own perspiration because the concentration of salt in sweat is negligible, so it should not be a factor in itching.
+Good news: It is not an allergic reaction to your own perspiration because the concentration of salt in sweat is negligible, so it should not be a factor of itching.
 The itching during exercise could be due to two reasons:

 When you exercise, the physical friction creates heat in the hard-working muscles.
 This heat spreads out, increasing your internal temperature.
-The body needs to get rid of this surplus core heat, so it sends more blood—which normally has a temperature of about 98.6º—to the relatively cooler skin, which is typically 80º to 90º.
+The body needs to get rid of this surplus core heat, so it sends more blood—which normally has a temperature of about 98.6º — to the relatively cooler skin, which is typically 80º to 90º.
 This excess heat makes the skin “think” that it is being injured.
 In self-defence, special skin cells release histamine, which in turn triggers itching.
-Histamine is the same inflammatory factor that causes the symptoms of seasonal allergies, such as runny nose and itching rash.
+Histamine is the same inflammatory factor that causes the symptoms of seasonal allergies, such as a runny nose and itching rash.

 Histamine is a known vasodilator; it increases blood flow to injured or infected tissues to help the immune system get at the problem area.
 And one Japanese study showed that histamine may be released during exercise to help protect the body against exercise-induced fatigue or exhaustion.

-There may be chemicals left from manufacturing on new, unwashed clothing, or from softener residue on the fabric after washing.
+There may be chemicals left from manufacturing of new, unwashed clothing, or from softener residue on the fabric after washing.
 You could also be reacting to some fabric materials used to make the stretchy exercise clothing, which some people are allergic to.
-Allergic reaction does not develop all of a sudden.
+An allergic reaction does not develop all of a sudden.
 There is often an insidious onset, which means that your body gets sensitive over time by being exposed to the allergen.
 Wash new clothes before wearing with mild detergent and no fabric softener.

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.